 On May 22, 2023, USACE published a final rule for CWIFP implementation that reflected the enacted appropriations' limitation of lending to only nonfederal dam safety projects (88 Federal Register 32661).
+On September 20, 2023, USACE published a Notice of Funding Availability to solicit preliminary applications from prospective borrowers seeking credit assistance under CWIFP for nonfederal dam safety projects (88 Federal Register 64892).
+The preliminary application submittal deadline is December 19, 2023.

-USACE anticipates publishing a notice of funding availability soon after the rule is effective on June 21, 2023.
-The first loans are expected to close roughly two years later.
-According to the rule, CWIFP-eligible entities include various state, local, and tribal government entities and various private entities (e.g., corporations, partnerships, and trusts) that are publicly sponsored (33 U.S.C. §3907(a)(4)); federal entities are not eligible.
-Each project receiving CWIFP assistance would need to cost more than \$20 million and be creditworthy, technically sound, economically justified, and environmentally acceptable.
+According to the 2023 rule, CWIFP-eligible entities include state, local, and tribal government entities and various private entities (e.g., corporations, partnerships, and trusts) that are publicly sponsored (33 U.S.C. §3907(a)(4)); federal entities are ineligible.
+Each project receiving CWIFP assistance needs to cost more than \$20 million and be creditworthy, technically sound, economically justified, and environmentally acceptable.
 USACE's rule identifies dam removal as an eligible project.
 The final rule also adds selection criteria to the statutory criteria.
-For example, it proposes as a selection criterion the extent that a project serves, and spurs economic opportunity for, economically disadvantaged communities and their populations.
+For example, it includes as a selection criterion the extent that a project serves, and spurs economic opportunity for, economically disadvantaged communities and their populations.